wehs7661/ensemble_md/docs/simulations.rst

 configurations (represented by multiple GRO files) in the near future.
 Also, the MDP template should contain parameters common across all replicas and define the coupling parmaeters for all possible intermediate states, so that we can cusotmize different MDP files by defining a subset of alchemical states in different replicas.
+For EEXE simulations, some MDP parameters need additional care to be taken, which we describe in :ref:`doc_mdp_params`.
 Importantly, to extend an EEXE simulation, one needs to additionally provide the following two checkpoint files:

 * One NPY file containing the replica-space trajectories of different configurations saved by the previous run of EEXE simulation with a default name as :code:`rep_trajs.npy`.